 /vagrant corresponds to the directory where the

-To stop the Vagrant box log out and use
+To stop the virtual machine use

 Vagrant reaches its full power in combination with a configuration management system, like ansible, to automate the installation of packages and deployment of settings in the virtual machine.